mattvenn/hackspace-power-controller/project_log.md

 ## Rotary encoder

-I was initially thinking of using just 2 buttons.
+I was initially thinking of using just 2 illuminated buttons.
 But I wanted to the option to use a rotary encoder in case that makes things more intuitive.
-I got a 12 position detented type.
+I got a 12 position detented type to test.

 Used an Adafruit library (see [requirements.txt](code/requirements.txt)) to read the encoder.
 This works as expected.